Fighting the Nemadji Trail Energy Center Gas Plant

 You can find the petition for review here.

-On May 17, 2022, the Court upheld the PSC’s approval of the project.
+On May 17, 2022, the Circuit Court upheld the PSC’s approval of the project.
 Though the judge acknowledged the “massive impacts a major project of this nature holds for the state,” he ultimately dismissed concerns Clean Wisconsin and partners raised with the PSC’s analysis of impacts to environmental conditions at the site and the project’s contributions to climate change.

 Climate scientists are clear: we need to significantly cut carbon emissions by 2030 to avoid the worst impacts from climate change.
 This plant would significantly hinder other efforts in Wisconsin to drastically cut carbon emissions.